-The impact on employment can be calculated by initially considering direct employment, that is direct jobs at Fincantieri in Italy, to which first-tier indirect employment is added, that is jobs at Fincantieri contractors, as well as second-tier employment, represented by jobs at sub-contractors.
-In turn, it is necessary to add to this final employment figure the satellite business jobs due to consumption by the families of all employees.
+The impact on employment can be calculated by initially considering direct employment, that is direct jobs at Fincantieri in Italy involved in shipbuilding, to which first-tier indirect employment is added, that is jobs at Fincantieri contractors, as well as second-tier employment, represented by jobs at sub-contractors and personnel working at the supplier’s site.
+It is necessary to add to this final employment figure the satellite business jobs due to consumption by the families of all employees.

 From the graph it can be seen that:

-- the more than 10,200 direct resources at Fincantieri activate in Italy more than 59,900 employment units in industry (considering contracts and subcontracts) in the manufacturing industry;
+- the more than 10,450 direct resources at Fincantieri activate in Italy more than 61,270 employment units in industry (considering contracts and subcontracts) in the manufacturing segment;